- ホーム

 Introduction: Treating the Hysterical Body

-1. Nervous Narratives: Charlotte Bronte, Villette (1853) and Mid-Century Medical Men
+1. Nervous Narratives: Charlotte Brontë, Villette (1853) and Mid-century Medical Men

 5. Medical Mythmaking, Modern Science and the Taboo: Djuna Barnes's Ryder (1928) and Nightwood (1936)